atomix/atomix/README.md

 ## State logs

 State logs are strongly consistent Raft replicated logs designed for persisting state.
 These logs are the basis of Copycat's state machine and the data structures built on top of it.
-Whereas event logs are designed for time/size based compaction, state logs support log compaction via snapshotting, allowing state to be persisted to the log and replicated to other nodes in the cluster whenever necessary.

 ### Creating a state log